sotoJ24/task_management/Readme.md

 # Task Management System 📌

-A *Laravel-based Task Management application* enhanced with *Livewire* for dynamic user interfaces and efficient task handling.
+A  <strong>Laravel-based</strong> Task Management application* enhanced with *Livewire* for dynamic user interfaces and efficient task handling.
 This application allows you to manage tasks seamlessly, offering a clean and modern interface powered by Laravel and Livewire.

 ---